RoboticsURJC-students/2017-tfg-richard-nicklas/docs/_posts/2021-03-01- SPI GPG LED.md

 ## GPG Custom Testing

 The last two weeks I've succesfully tested the drivers for the GoPiGo3 with a simple C++ program that activated the GPG3 LEDs and motors.

+# LEDs and Motor Test

+<iframe width="420" height="315" src="https://youtu.be/9ulQht3CAqE" frameborder="0" allowfullscreen></iframe>

  Next step will be testing IR capabilities but I'm currently missing the necessary HW for this, the available sensor is based on a small laser to determine the distance to an object.
-The sensor uses the Time of Flight method(https://www.st.com/content/ccc/resource/technical/document/datasheet/group3/b2/1e/33/77/c6/92/47/6b/DM00279086/files/DM00279086.pdf/jcr:content/translations/en.DM00279086.pdf) for a very fast and accurate distance reading but isn't compatible to the already developed IR FPGA Modules that we intend to use in this project.
+The sensor uses the ToF method(https://www.st.com/content/ccc/resource/technical/document/datasheet/group3/b2/1e/33/77/c6/92/47/6b/DM00279086/files/DM00279086.pdf/jcr:content/translations/en.DM00279086.pdf) for a fast and accurate distance reading but isn't compatible to the already developed IR FPGA Modules that we intend to use in this project.

 # FPGA